Last Updated on January 10, 2023

 Do pigs eat meat?

-Yes, pigs can and will eat meat.
+Yes, pigs can and do eat meat.
 If you raise pigs out on pasture, this may include things like the occasional frog, worms, snake, or any other small animals if they are hungry enough.

 Pigs are also scavengers and may eat the carcasses of dead animals that they come across.
-I would not recommend letting your pigs do this though.
-The last thing you need is for your pigs to pick up a disease from a dead animal.

 What kind of pig feed do I need?